CDs vs. bonds: How they compare and which is right for you

 What are CDs?

 A CD is a deposit account that usually pays a fixed annual percentage yield (APY) in exchange for locking up your money for a set period of time.
-CD terms typically range from three months to 10 years, and longer terms may pay higher yields than shorter ones.
+CD terms typically range from three months to five years, and longer terms may pay higher yields than shorter ones.

 CD yields tend to fluctuate along with the Federal Reserve’s benchmark interest rate.
 As such, the rates paid by many CDs have been increasing since the Fed began aggressively raising interest rates in February 2022.
+But as of late, many financial institutions are beginning to pare back their top-yielding CD rates in anticipation of the Fed lowering interest rates at its next meeting on Sept.
+18.

 How safe are CDs?